Theis-Mathiassen/DistributedExercisesAAU/README.md

 # Exercise 5
 1. Identify two problems with Reliable Multicast over IP
    1. What is a practical problem for Reliable Multicast over IP?
+      ??
    2. What is a theoretical problem for Reliable Multicast over IP?
+      All nacks might get lost.

 2. Identify all the events in the following picture
    1. Compute the lamport clocks for each event

    2. Compute the vector clock for each event
    3. What is the difference in the orderings produced by vector and lamport clocks?